November 21, 2024

 Turkey Announces New Relatively Low 0.03% Crypto Transaction Tax

-Cryptocurrency is quite popular in Turkey, driven by economic instability and high inflation rates.
+is quite popular in Turkey, driven by economic instability and high rates.
 The country’s inflation rate recently surpassed 83%, leading many Turks to seek financial refuge in digital assets.
-Crypto from its side provides a hedge against the devaluation of the lira and offers perceived financial freedom from traditional economic constraints despite its volatility.
+Crypto from its side provides a against the of the lira and offers perceived financial freedom from traditional economic constraints despite its volatility.
 Estimates suggest over 8 million people in Turkey are involved in cryptocurrency trading.

 Local exchanges like Paribu and BtcTurk have seen large trading volumes, reflecting the widespread adoption of crypto among Turkish investors.
 Despite government regulations prohibiting the use of crypto for payments, owning the digital assets is not a problem.